3DReshaper/Scripts/Pavement Inspection/readme.md

 This script provides a functionality to inspect pavement from a mesh and a central line in 3DReshaper.

-To use it:
+To use it:\n
 1. Import your mesh and the central line (as a polyline)
 2. Open the script editor and load PavementInspection-CreateLines.js
 3. Select the mesh and the central line and run the script like if you were running a 3DReshaper command.
 You will be required to enter the number of offset and the offset increment
 4. Click a point on the side of the line where the offsets are needed
 5. Repeat operations 3. and 4. on the other side if needed
-6. load PavementInspection-Evaluation-All.js
+6. Load PavementInspection-Evaluation-All.js
 7. Select all the lines to be evaluated and run the script like if you were running a 3DReshaper command.
 You will be required to enter the length of the rule, the flatness tolerance and the increment

 For more information, contact us support at 3DReshaper\.com